For the latest on the Speedcross family, check out our Salomon Speedcross 6 review.

 Salomon Speedcross 5 Midsole

 If you’ve ever felt that the midsole, particularly in the forefoot, has been too thin on the previous editions of the Salomon Speedcross, lament no more.
 There’s still no rock plate, but the cushioning in the forefoot has been enhanced.
 Now, coupled with the lugs, it’s significantly less likely you’ll notice those pointy rocks taking aim at the space between the lugs particularly as you loosen up and fly on the declines.
 The EnergyCell+ compound provides high-energy return while still cushioning the foot well enough that a rock plate isn’t perhaps required.
 Whether you’re a heel or midfoot striker, you should feel adequately protected from the ground forces.
-This has been a really key change for me as the balls of my feet would often feel pretty pounded at the end of 50k-plus races in Speedcross where the shoes were perfect in every other way.
+This has been a really key change for me as the balls of my feet would often feel pretty pounded at the end of 50k-plus races in Speedcross where these trail running shoes were perfect in every other way.
 Currently, at 350 miles in my shoe, I still feel the cushioning doing its job, and I continue to be amazed they’ve shown no signs of deadening just yet.

 Salomon Speedcross 5 Outsole